localpreservation/presentations/2016-09-09-localpastnyc.md

 Note:

-Laurenellen McCann started writing about the concept of  **“build with, not for”** in civic technology in the summer of 2014.
+Laurenellen McCann started writing about the concept of  **"build with, not for"** in civic technology in the summer of 2014.
 The idea is that we need  to be "prioritizing community leadership in the creation of tech above the tools themselves."

 Your participation today is a gift to our project and, I hope, a gift to our broader community of local preservationists.